chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 The net is: when I want to break apart changes, at least for the moment I find myself quite tempted to go back to Fork and Git’s index.
 I do not think this problem is intractable, and I think the *idea* of `jj split` is right.
 It just—“just”!—needs some careful design work.
 Preferably, the `split` command would make it straightforward to generate an arbitrary number of commits from one initial commit, and it would allow progressive creation of each commit from a “vs. the previous commit” baseline.
 This is the upside of the index in Git: it does actually reflect the reality that there are three separate “buckets” in view when splitting apart a change: the baseline before all changes, the set of all the changes, and the set you want to include in the commit.
 Existing diff tools do not really handle this—other than the integrated index-aware diff tools in Git clients, which then have their own oddities when interacting with Jujutsu, since it ignores the index.

-- ==TODO: on `jj amend`==
-- ==TODO: on `jj merge`==
-- ==TODO: on `jj squash`==
+### First-class conflicts

-Another huge feature of Jujutsu is it support for *first-class conflicts*.
+Another huge feature of Jujutsu is its support for *first-class conflicts*.
 Instead of a conflict resulting in a nightmare that has to be resolved before you can move on, Jujutsu can incorporate both the merge and its resolution (whether manual or automatic) directly into commit history.
 Just having the conflicts in history does not seem that weird.
 “Okay, you committed the text conflict markers from git, neat.”
 But: having the conflict and its resolution in history, especially when Jujutsu figured out how to do that resolution for you, as part of a rebase operation?
 That is just plain *wild*.

 A while back, I was working on a change to [a library][true-myth] I maintain[^fun] and decided to flip the order in which I landed two changes to `package.json`.
 Unfortunately, those changes were adjacent to each other in the file and so flipping the order they would land in seemed likely to be painfully difficult.
 It was actually trivial.
 First of all, the flow itself was great: instead of launching an editor for interactive rebase, I just explicitly told Jujutsu to do the rebases: `jj rebase --revision <source> --destination <target>`.
 I did that for each of the items I wanted to reorder and I was done.
 (I could also have rebased a whole series of commits; I just did not need to in this case.)
 Literally, that was it: because Jujutsu had agreed with me that <abbr>JSON</abbr> is a terrible format for changes like this and committed a merge conflict, then *resolved* the merge conflict via the next rebase command, and simply carried on.